Jeremie-Beucler/Rythm-of-thoughts/README.md

 ---

-## GAM-Predicted Trajectories
+## GAMM-Predicted Trajectories

-We fitted generalized additive models (GAMs) to predict function trajectories.
+We fitted generalized additive mixed models (GAMMs) to predict function trajectories.

-GAMs offer a flexible statistical framework that allows us to model the potentially non-linear dynamics of deliberation functions over normalized time.
+GAMMs offer a flexible statistical framework that allows us to model the potentially non-linear dynamics of deliberation functions over normalized time.
 They are particularly well-suited for this analysis because they can capture complex trajectory shapes without making strong assumptions about their form.

-In addition, GAMs include random intercepts for both participants and questions.
+In addition, GAMMs include random intercepts for both participants and questions.
 This accounts for individual variability and question-specific effects, ensuring that the estimated trajectories reflect generalizable patterns rather than idiosyncrasies of the data.

-Given the noisy nature of our LLM-annotated data, GAMs provide an important advantage: they smooth the trajectories while preserving meaningful signal.
+Given the noisy nature of our LLM-annotated data, GAMMs provide an important advantage: they smooth the trajectories while preserving meaningful signal.
 This smoothing facilitates interpretation, allowing us to assess whether the function trajectories are theoretically plausible and robust across participants.

-**Warning: I am not very used to GAM; so the results may not be perfect yet.**
+**Warning: I am not very used to GAM(M); so the results may not be perfect yet.**

+Below is the overall trajectory of each deliberation function (across all responses), as predicted by the GAMM.

 ![GAM-predicted trajectories for each deliberation function.
 Confidence intervals represent 95% CI.](./Output/gam_trajectory_functions_overall_trajectory.png)

 *Figure 11.
-GAM-predicted trajectories for each deliberation function.
+GAMM-predicted trajectories for each deliberation function.
 Shaded areas represent 95% confidence intervals.*

 ---

-## Pairwise Differences Between Functions (GAM)
+## Pairwise Differences Between Functions (GAMM)

-We computed pairwise differences between function trajectories based on GAM predictions.
+We computed pairwise differences between function trajectories based on GAM predictions (across all responses).

 ![Pairwise differences between function trajectories.
 Grey areas indicate significant differences after FDR correction.](./Output/gam_pairwise_functions_difference_trajectory.png)